A blue tit perched on a snowy ledge during a Norwegian winter

 January Garden Calendar

-- Tom Arild Rysjedal
+Written by Tom Arild Rysjedal

-Planning, sowing and winter care.
+PLANNING, sowing and winter care.
 January may feel like a bit of a bore, garden-wise.
 But this is a great time for preparation, and a head start for the growing season.
 And for breathing in cold, clean air while taking a breather around the fire pit.
 Make the most of the January garden!

 Early winter is the perfect time to plan your garden.
 Browse magazines, books, or online inspiration and think about what you want your outdoor space to be.